-As a coach, I hear so often that clients feel frazzled, burnt-out, and unfulfilled.
-They want rest, connection, and wellness, but their calendars are full and they won’t let themselves slow down.
+As a coach, clients tell me they’re frazzled, burnt-out, and unfulfilled.
+They want balance and wellness but their calendars are full.
+They won’t let themselves slow down.
 Why?
-Somewhere along the line, the world has told them that their worth is based on their value-added.
-They’ve been told that when they’re overwhelmed, they need to learn to work harder and be more efficient, not slow down and focus on what is essential.
+Somewhere along the line, the world told them their worth is based on their output.
+They’ve been told that when they’re overwhelmed, they should work harder and be more efficient.
+They have not been told to slow down and focus on what is essential.

 How do I know?
-Because I heard these same messages tethering worth to productivity, and in an effort to feel worthy (of love, respect, admiration), I obeyed.
-This article explores my journey moving from proving and producing to accepting my worth — even in stillness.
+Because I heard these same messages if success, tethering worth to productivity.
+In an effort to feel worthy, I obeyed.
+This article explores my journey moving from busy to still.

 What was Jill trying to teach me?
 That not “doing” is an acceptable use of time.
-That my life was no less valid during those ten minutes in the chair than in the busy moments.
+I learned that my life was no less valid during moments of stillness.
 My first lesson?
-Value and worth do not fluctuate moment by moment — or season-by-season — depending on my productivity.
+Value, worth and success do not fluctuate moment by moment, depending on my productivity.

-A decade later, I was still suffering from the urge to “do” — still believing that my intrinsic worth was tethered to my extrinsic value.
+A decade later, I was still suffering from the urge to “do” — still believing that success and intrinsic worth was tethered to my extrinsic value.
 In the moments I could not muster internal validation, I looked for external validation.
-And the world rewarded me greatly when I said yes, when I worked hard, when I didn’t cease.
+And, the world rewarded me greatly when I said yes.

 In her New York Times Bestseller, Present Over Perfect, author Shauna Niequist describes this mindset perfectly: “For a while, we don’t even realize the compromise we’ve made.
 We’re on autopilot, chugging through the day on fear and caffeine, checking things off the list, falling into bed without even a real thought or feeling or connection all day, just a sense of having made it through.”

-At last, after months of these questions, I had a shift in my perspective.
+At last, after months of these questions, I had a shift in perspective.
 I started asking myself a different question each morning.
 Instead of, “What can I get done today?”
 I began to ask, “What would make me feel well today?”
-Upon reflecting on my day, instead of “What did I accomplish?”
-I’d ask, “Did I take care of myself today?”
-Noticing and redefining my definition of a successful day was the beginning of taking back my joy, of reclaiming my worth in a season of stillness.
+Upon reflecting on my day, I’d ask, “Did I take care of myself today?”
+Not, “What did I accomplish?”
+Noticing and redefining my definition of success was the beginning of a new life.
+I learned to claim my worth in a season of stillness.

-I recently discovered the work of MIT Professor of Philosophy, Kieran Setiya.
-In his research, he distinguishes between two types of activities — telic and atelic.
+Kieran Setiya, the MIT Professor of Philosophy, distinguishes between two types of activities: telic and atelic.

-Telic activities are those you do to produce or achieve something — a project or an item on a “to do” list.
+Telic activities are those you do to produce or achieve something.
+An example of a telic activity is a project or an item on a “to-do” list.
 Setiya describes: “These activities aim at their own annihilation.
 You’re preparing that client pitch and then presenting it; negotiating that deal and then closing it; planning the conference and then hosting it.
 Reaching the goal brings a moment of satisfaction, but after that, it’s on to the next project.”

-Atelic activities are those that are done for the sake of themselves, as opposed to being a means to an end.
+Atelic activities are those that are done for the sake of themselves.
+They are not activities that are a means to an end.
 Setiya explains: “Think of the difference between walking home and going for a stroll, or between putting the kids to bed and parenting.
 When you engage in atelic activities, you do not exhaust them.
 Nor do they evoke the emptiness of projects, for which fulfillment is always in the future or the past.
 Atelic activities are fully realized in the present.”

-Why does this distinction between matter?
-Because our life feels hollow, incessant, and exhausting if we pursue only telic activities.
-There is an inherent, ironic problem built into telic tasks: “The completion of your project may be of value, but it means that the project can no longer be your guide,” Setiya notes.
-You are left perpetually chasing ways to add value, to prove your worth.
+Why does this distinction matter?
+Because a life of telic activities leads to exhaustion and a lack of fulfillment – both inhibitors of true success.
+Telic tasks pose a problem: “The completion of your project may be of value, but it means that the project can no longer be your guide,” Setiya notes.
+You perpetually chase ways to add value, to prove your worth.

-If you are like me and find yourself proving your worth with the incessant urge to “do,” let this be permission to experiment with a different way of living.
-Let yourself be still.
+If you are like me and measure success with how much you “do,” let yourself be still.
 Examine and redefine how you measure success.
 Pursue activities just for the sake of experiencing them.
 And, above all, dwell on the possibility that your worth exists in being just as much as in doing.